The impact of RAFT's research programmes is far reaching

-- Developed the model for teaching patients how to self examine for skin cancer.
-Now part of the UK guidelines on melanoma care
+- Developed the model for teaching patients how to self examine for skin cancer which is now part of the UK guidelines on melanoma care

 RAFT patron Ferrial Syed pictured with her Mum as a child after being discharged from Northwood Hospital, where she received pioneering treatment for third degree burns following an accident.
 Ferrial says that without RAFT’s life-saving research she wouldn’t be here today.

-We have published hundreds of medical papers, received numerous awards and are recognised by the scientific community as leaders in our field.
+We have published hundreds of medical papers, received numerous awards and have received recognition from the scientific community for our contributions to research.
 However, what is most important to us is the people we aim to support.

 Scientific research is the tool that we use to make people’s lives better.